bloxstraplabs/bloxstrap/README.md

 ## Features
 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

+* Doesn't force you to launch in Desktop App mode
 * Support for persistent file modifications (including re-adding the old death sound!)
 * Ability to choose where Roblox is installed to
 * Ability to choose which Roblox build channel to download from